GeertArien/jekyll-theme-munky/README.md

   - gallery
 ```

-The following markdown files are required in your jekyll site's root folder:
+The following markdown files make up the 4 main sections of the theme.
+Only
+`index.md` is required:

   - `index.md` &mdash; Layout: *home*
   - `projects.md` &mdash; Layout: *projects*